 14. Some Cosmos Flowers Can Be Edible

 A few species of cosmos flowers may also be edible, mainly species derived from yellow cosmos (Cosmos sulphureus).
 However, always double-check the exact species you have to ensure it’s safe to eat.
-Cosmos flowers can make a colorful garnish for salads, cakes, or drinks.
+These flowers can make a colorful garnish for salads, cakes, or drinks.

 Yellow cosmos leaves may also be edible and can be mixed into salads.
 In Indonesia, Malaysia, and other parts of Southeast Asia, the king’s salad cosmos (Cosmos caudatus) is also eaten in salads.
 In these regions, it’s also known as “ulam raja”.
 The leaves have a mango-like taste.